Roger Cook (journalist): Checkpoint

-In 1981, during a Checkpoint report for Newsnight, Cook was filmed being violently assaulted with a metal bar by a Brighton antique dealer after he confronted the man about selling fake antiques; Cook suffered three cracked ribs in the assault.
+In 1981, during a Checkpoint report for Newsnight, Cook was filmed being violently assaulted by a Brighton antique dealer after he confronted him about selling fake antiques.
+Cook suffered three cracked ribs.
+Cook stated: "Mr Harris invited me to step outside and talk things through, but his means of communication proved to be a metal bar".

 The Cook Report

-In 1985, Cook moved from the BBC to Central, and in 1987 launched a new TV series, The Cook Report.
+In 1985, Cook moved from the BBC to Central, and (after one series in charge of the live debate show Central Weekend in 1986) in 1987 launched a new TV series, The Cook Report.
 This was a higher-budget version of his radio programme, with a large and dedicated research team, which enabled it to operate on an international scale.
 The show became known for its filmed 'stings' and for Cook's frequent confrontations with his targets, during which he (and sometimes the film crew) often suffered verbal and physical abuse.
 Cook was described in the British press as "nemesis in a leisure shirt", "a cross between Meatloaf and the Equaliser", "the bravest/most beaten-up journalist in Britain" and "The Taped Crusader".

 The Cook Report ran for 16 series until 1999, when it was cancelled by ITV Network Centre.
 In its 12 years on air, The Cook Report was the highest rated current affairs programme on British television, with audiences peaking at over 12 million.
 In 2007, the programme returned for a 90-minute special entitled Roger Cook's Greatest Hits, in which Cook revisited and updated a number of his stories.
 Cook said in 2007 that he had received death threats as a result of the series.

 The programme and its production team won 11 national and international awards, culminating in a British Academy of Film & Television Arts (BAFTA) special award for Cook in 1997 "for 25 years of outstanding quality investigative reporting".